aureliusenterprise/aurelius-atlas-documentation/docs/user-stories.md

 [![Open the Editor](./img/screenshots/building-the-model/building-the-model-01.jpg)](./img/screenshots/building-the-model/building-the-model-01.jpg)

 The editor provides a user-friendly interface for defining new entities in the data governance model.
-Start by selecting the entity type, in this case, a "Data Domain."
-Enter the name of the new domain, such as "Equipment," and add a description to provide additional context.
+Start by selecting the entity type, in this case, a _Data Domain_.
+Enter the name of the new domain, such as _Equipment_, and add a description to provide additional context.
 Finally, assign a domain owner to take responsibility for the new domain.